openjck/dotfiles/README.md

 #### docopts

+Follow the [docopts installation documentation](https://github.com/docopt/docopts#install) to install docopts.

-Some shell scripts require docopts to be installed and available on the $PATH.
+Many shell scripts require docopts to be installed and available somewhere along the $PATH.
+If this is note done, a strange error will appear when the script is run.
-See the [docopts installation
-documentation](https://github.com/docopt/docopts#install) for more information.

 ### Usage